apluslms/a-plus/doc/README.md

 ## Prerequisites

 The script `create_test_environment.sh` is intended for Unix environments.
-You need to have python virtualenv and xml-related packages installed.
+You need to have Python virtualenv and xml-related packages installed.
 Follow the OS specific instructions below to install everything you need.